Radioisotopes in Medicine

 Chromium-51 (28 d): Used to label red blood cells and quantify gastro-intestinal protein loss.

-Cobalt-60 (5.27 yr): Formerly used for external beam radiotherapy, now used more for sterilising
+Cobalt-60 (5.27 yr): Formerly used for external beam radiotherapy, now almost universally used for sterilising.

 Dysprosium-165 (2 h): Used as an aggregated hydroxide for synovectomy treatment of arthritis.